marchdf/dg1d/dg1d/regression/README.md

 # Regression test suite

-Execute `run_regression.py` to run the regression test suite.
+Execute `nosetests regression/regression.py` from the code directory to run the regression test suite.

 ## Test cases